When you get injured, we take it personally.

 Can I still sue if I was partially at fault for my injury?

-Even if you are partially at fault for your accident, you might still be eligible to receive a financial settlement.
-As long as someone else was more at fault than you, you can file a claim—although the compensation you receive will be reduced according to your own percentage of fault.
+Even if you are partially at fault for your accident, you may still be able to receive a settlement.
+As long as someone else was more at fault than you, you can file a claim.
+However, the amount you get will be reduced by your own percentage of fault.

 What if my injured loved one is a minor or can’t sue on their own?

 If you are a minor at the time of your accident or an individual who has been deemed mentally incompetent, the three year limit may be extended.
 If you or an injured loved one falls into either of these categories, you have up to five years after you have sustained your injury to file for damages.